divipp/pandoc-haskell/pandocHaskell.md

         fold    :: Monoid m => t m -> m                 -- general fold
         foldMap :: Monoid m => (a -> m) -> t a -> m

-Most members has a default implementation (omitted from above):
+This is not a problem in practice however, because most members have a default implementation:

     class Foldable t where
         ...